atishpatel/Gigamunch-Backend/README.md

   - In the 'endpoint/gigamuncher' folder.

 # Styling notes
-  - gigachef and gigamuncher variables should be chef and muncher respectively to confusion with the packages gigachef and gigamuncher
+  - gigachef and gigamuncher variables should be chef and muncher respectively to avoid confusion with the packages gigachef and gigamuncher

 # Other notes